Mahesha Thakura: Scholarly works

 Apart from being the ruler of the Mithila region, Mahesha Thakura was also a renowned scholar of Sanskrit literature, Indian philosophy and astronomy.
 He was the author several treatises and commentaries.
 He wrote a commentary Aloka Pradipa on the Nyaya Aloka commentary text of the 15th century eminent Naiyayika Pakshadhara Mishra.
 Similarly he also wrote a commentary text Darpan on the Tattavachintamani text of the Naiyayika Gangesha Upadhyaya.

 Mahesha Thakura also wrote the texts Dayasara and Tethitattava Chintamani.
 He wrote an astronomical text known as Atīcārādinirṇayaḥ.
+It is still relevant for the Maithil Vivah and considered as an authority text on finding auspicious time for marriages in the Mithila region.
+He also authored a historical book called Sarvades Vitrant Samgrah in Sanskrit language on the history of the reign of Mughal emperor Akbar.
+Similarly, he wrote a Sanskrit text called Utkal Mahatmya, whose original manuscript was later stolen from the library of the Kameshwar Singh Darbhanga Sanskrit University.

+Family

+According to the book Anthropology of Ancient Hindu Kingdoms written by Makhan Jha, the King Mahesha Thakura was married to six wives.
+He had five sons.
+They were Ramchandra Thakura, Gopal Thakura, Achyuta Thakura, Parmananda Thakura and Subhankara Thakura.